-I’ve been active in the interaction design space for more than ten years: working as a designer within an Agency, a User Experience consultant with a mix of large and small clients, and as a Design leader in large organizations – helping everyone find the value of the customer along the way. (view details on linkedin)
+I’ve been active in the interaction design space for more than 20 years: working as a designer within an Agency, a User Experience consultant with a mix of large and small clients, and as a Design leader in large organizations – helping everyone find the value of the customer along the way. (view more details on linkedin)

 I’m passionate about technology, and how it will change our world.
-As a Designer, I feel like we’re on the front lines of how we’ll be interacting with the growing number of devices that are crucial to our lives.
+As a Product Designer, I feel like we’re on the front lines of how we’ll be interacting with the growing number of devices that are crucial to our lives.
 If we thought the last 10 years were amazing, wait until everything has a virtual interface that needs to be designed and tested – for ease-of-use, as well as for enjoyment.